kyledinh/gongfu/readme.md

 # Gongfu

 Gongfu is a mashup of Go and (ng) Angular used together to build a website.
 This template will get you started to build a Smart Angular Client and a RESTful API Go server.
 This template uses Vagrant/VirtualBox to build a virtual environment and NodeJS/Grunt to do task building.

+This is the source code to a presentation I gave at the SF Golang meetup in Sept.
+Here's the link to it: http://www.hakkalabs.co/articles/angularjs-go-lean-combination#!

 ## App Stack
 * Ubuntu 13.10 64 bit (http://www.ubuntu.com/)